-You love cardio, and you have been doing cardio workouts several times in a week, perhaps 30 minutes or an hour everyday.
+You love cardio, and you have been doing cardio workouts several times in a week, perhaps 30 minutes or an hour every day.
 That is great and amazing for an active and healthy lifestyle.
-From outdoor or treadmill running, rowing, cycling, and to swimming, cardio exercises strengthens your heart muscle, build endurance and prevents cardiovascular disease.
-Cardio is key to having a life-long health, staying in perfect shape, and becoming physically fit for everyday activities with an improved heart system.
-However, the way you take to exercise sometimes, will put too much stress on your heart, making you feel like it is a pure torture.
+From outdoor or treadmill running, rowing, cycling, and to swimming, cardio exercises strengthens your heart muscle, build endurance and prevent cardiovascular disease.
+Cardio is key to having a lifelong health, staying in perfect shape, and becoming physically fit for everyday activities with an improved heart system.
+However, the way you take to exercise sometimes will put too much stress on your heart, making you feel like it is a pure torture.

 So, is 30 minutes of cardio too much for one’s health?
-Is an hour of cardio a day, too much for your heart rate?
-As concerns your fitness routine on regular basis, how much cardio should you do a day?
-How much cardio is too much, before its benefits turn into hurtful feelings?
+Is an hour of cardio a day too much for your heart rate?
+As concerns your fitness routine on a regular basis, how much cardio should you do a day?
+How much cardio is too much before its benefits turn into hurtful feelings?

 Related fitness guides